Crossbell-Box/CrossSync/README.md

 Crossbell allows users the ability to take back their data ownership; CrossSync makes owning your data a fun and engaging social experience.

 To get started, you’ll need go to [Crossbell Faucet](https://faucet.crossbell.io) and get some $CSB.
-After you’ve connected your wallet and received the $CSB, you’ll be able to mint a profile on CrossSync.
+After you’ve connected your wallet and received the $CSB, you’ll be able to mint a character on CrossSync.

 ## 🪙 Special